DEFRA/ffc-jenkins-pipeline-library/README.md

 Dependent on integration between Jenkins and SonarQube being configured.

+This step should run after any test tasks so the test coverage output can be assessed.

 Takes three parameters:
 - name of SonarQube environment configured in Jenkins plugin
 - name of SonarScanner configured in Jenkins plugin